 How often should you email?

 Once is ideal.
 There are situations where additional follow-ups make sense, such as defects, recalls, and refunds.
-However, in these situations, you will most likely be manually following to specific consumer replies.
+However, in these situations, you will most likely be manually following-up to specific consumer replies.

 How Do I Craft an Effective Review Request?